bem-archive/bem-tools/docs/installation/installation.en.md

 ### bash

-To make completions for bem-tools available in your bash, run following command (ensure that you have bash-completion installed, first).
-Run this
+To make completions for `bem-tools` available in your bash, run following command (ensure that you have bash-completion installed, first):

     bem completion > /path/to/etc/bash_completion.d/bem

-and restart bash.
+Restart bash afterwards.

-If you aren't using `bash-completion`, you can add `bem completion` to your `.bashrc` and reload:
+If you do not use `bash-completion`, you can add `bem completion` to your `.bashrc` and reload:

     bem completion >> ~/.bashrc
     source ~/.bashrc